nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 to simplify workflow for your Warehouse needs.
 Other features can be done as well including [listing available Goods](#listing-available-goods-list-g) to enhance usage of this program.

+Q: Can I edit the savefile directly?

+A: As mentioned in the section [Saving Program State](#saving-program-state), it is not recommended but you are able to do so by opening the file and editing its contents.
+However, and manual edits that are corrupt/incorrect/incomplete and the problems that follow will not fall under the responsibility of the team.
+Do contact the team through email at queriesforsimplst@gmail.com if there are any issues faced or if the file has accidentally been manually edited.

 ## Command Summary

 | Actions/Features                     | Command to be keyed into the terminal                                                                               |